-Computation of combined alternative business allocation percentage for minimum taxable income base
+Computation of combined alternative business allocation percentage for combined MTI base

 If you did not make any entries on lines 43 through 54, your combined alternative business allocation percentage is your combined business allocation percentage.
 It is not necessary to complete lines 164 through 195.
 You may use the same percentage determined on line 160.